 1897-1950’s

 For the first fifty years or so, the corner building was primarily anchored by a grocery store, run by the Riepma family, who immigrated to the area from the Netherlands in the late 1890’s.
 John, his wife Jannie, and their children (Nellie, Albert, Edward, Sena, Jennie) lived just around the corner at 722 W. Vine Street.
-Over time, Riepma and Sons Grocery remained, but the proprietors next door became a revolving door of drugstores and delis, including John P. Hindbaugh Meats (1914), George S. Surplice Drugs (1914), Garrett Van Arkel Drugs (1921), Oliver Meats (1927), and Vic’s Market Meats (1945).
-In 1945, a Nettie Curkendall Gifts appears in the city directory.
+Over time, Riepma and Sons Grocery remained, but the buildings next door became a revolving door of drugstores and delis, including John P. Hindbaugh Meats (1914), George S. Surplice Drugs (1914), Garrett Van Arkel Drugs (1921), Oliver Meats (1927), and Vic’s Market Meats (1945).
+In 1945, Nettie Curkendall Gifts appears in the city directory.
+Alonzo Birt (a painter) and Hubert Post (a barber) also occupied this Vine Neighborhood hub in the early 1900’s.

 Books, Leather, Clothes, Food, and Waterbeds